This section contains guidelines for subletting of a flat:

 - Subtenants must not be tenants/owners of other HDB flats except for :

 - Only one of the divorced/legally separated parties may be a subtenant

 - Owners who are eligible to sublet their whole HDB flat

 - They must sublet their own flat within 1 month after having rented a flat from another flat owner

 - Subtenants must not be owners of Executive Condominium units where the 5-year minimum occupation period has not been met.

 - Subtenants must not be tourists.

 - Flat owners are not allowed to sublet the flat on a short term basis.
 The period of subletting to each subtenant per application must not be less than 6 months.

 Maximum Subletting Period

-- The maximum subletting period allowed is three years per application or as indicated in the approval letter, whichever is shorter.
-However, for subletting involving non-citizen subtenants (excluding Malaysians), the period of subletting per application is 1.5 years or as indicated in the approval letter, whichever is shorter.
-Non-citizens refer to Singapore Permanent Residents and foreigners.
-You are required to apply each time you sublet your flats or when you renew the subletting tenancy.
+- The maximum subletting period allowed is 3 years per application or as indicated in the approval letter, whichever is shorter.
+However, for subletting involving non-Malaysian NC subtenants, the period of subletting per application is 1.5 years or as indicated in the approval letter, whichever is shorter.
+NCs refer to Singapore Permanent Residents and foreigners.
+You are required to apply each time you sublet your flat or when you renew the subletting tenancy.